 We wanted to see how full sized grills would fare vs Traeger pellet grills, so we tested this product.
 On the surface, it looks like regular Traeger grills with porcelain coats and a cooking timer.
 But the Traeger Ranger Pellet Smoker really packs a punch.

-It has a 184 square inches cooking surface, which is more than enough space for six burger patties or ten hotdogs.
+It has a 184 square inches cooking space or cooking surface, which is more than enough space for six burger patties or ten hotdogs.
 The Traeger Ranger also has a cast iron griddle if you want to sear your steak to perfection.

-Some other features we enjoyed are the spacious 8-pound hopper and the temperature control.
+Some other features of this Traeger grills we enjoyed are the spacious 8-pound hopper and the temperature control.
 We could cook for longer without worrying about burning the meal.
 Of course, it is an important feature present in top brands like Camp Chef and Blackstone.

 We tested variations of this wood pellet grill and smoker, including those that came with extra features like the cover and drip pan.
 We were disappointed that some grills don’t come with a drip pan.
 But we had to let it off the hook because of all its amazing features.

-The Traeger vs Pit Boss pellet grill debate has existed for years, and customers will always support their favorite grill.
-But we asked our experts to choose objectively between Traeger and Pit Boss grills, and they picked the Traeger Pro 780 Pellet grill.
+The Traeger vs Pit Boss pellet grill debate has existed and been popular for years, and customers will always support and buy their favorite grill.
+But we asked our experts to choose objectively between Traeger and Pit Boss grills, and they picked the Traeger 780 Pellet grill.

-The product has many winning qualities, one of which is its technological edge.
+Between Traeger and Pit Boss, Traeger has many winning qualities without extra cost, one of which is its technological edge.
 It beats Pit Boss with its WiFIRE technology that lets you cook meals as easily as you’d send a text message.
 Its D2 drive train also heats the grill quickly, allowing users to cook meals in half the time, compared to Pit Boss grills.

 Comments will be approved before showing up.